StrikingLoo/strikingloo.github.io/_posts/2022-08-16-DALL-E-2-prompt-guide.md

 I also tried a low-poly prompt, but it didn't have a satisfying result so I shelved those for next time.

-Note that all images are actually in very high resolution, I am just choosing to render them small so they fit in the screen better.
+Note that all images are actually in high resolution, I am just choosing to render them small so they fit in the screen better.
 If you like one, you can open it in a new tab to see its full, high resolution glory.

 > "Pixar style 3D render of a baby hippo, 4k, high resolution, trending in artstation"